pepmartinez/flaks/README.md

 * **Prometheus Metrics**: fully instrumented (using [promster](https://www.npmjs.com/package/@promster/express)) at http server and http client side
 * **req/res introspection**: keeps a circular buffer of the last HTTP transactions, per upstream
 * **Zero Downtime deployment**: Flaks can be reloaded (using [pm2 cluster mode](https://pm2.keymetrics.io/docs/usage/cluster-mode/)) whie run inside a Docker container; additionally, it provides graceful start and shutdown
-* HA/LB: High availability & Load balancing is provided on upstreams with sequential and weighted-random spreading algorithms.
-Also, active checks can be added to remove failing upstreams from upstream pools
+* **HA/LB**: High availability & Load balancing is provided on upstreams with sequential and weighted-random spreading algorithms.
+Also, active checks can be added to remove failing upstreams from pools

 # Configuration